This is the first in a series of blog posts highlighting pivotal moments in the history of the Safe Routes to School movement.

 Over the past ten years, Safe Routes to School programs have impacted more than 14,000 schools in all 50 states.
 And the demand continues to grow, especially low-income communities, communities of color, and rural communities, where it is hard for anyone to safely and conveniently walk, bicycle, or get physical activity.
 These are the communities where the next generation of supportive policies and programs are needed most.

-As we move forward in celebrating 10 years of Safe Routes to School and the National Partnership’s 10th anniversary, we want to hear from you about the changes your community has experienced over the past decade.
+As we move forward in celebrating 10 years of Safe Routes to School and the Safe Routes Partnership’s 10th anniversary, we want to hear from you about the changes your community has experienced over the past decade.
 Between now and the National Conference in April 2016, we’ll be highlighting pivotal founder moments from the past 10 year.
 Can you identify a pivotal moment that strengthened your city's commitment to walking, bicycling and healthy community design?
 How are things different for a child entering school in your city or state today compared to 10 years ago?
 Share your stories and reflections with us here.